syncthing/syncthing/users/reverseproxy.rst

 Reverse Proxy Setup
 ===================

-A reverse proxy allow you to "pass" requests to your web server to another site or program.
-The reverse proxy will make it look like Syncthing's WebUI is a page within your existing site.
+A reverse proxy allow you to "pass" requests through your web server to another site or program.
+The reverse proxy will make it look like Syncthing's GUI is a page within your existing site.

 This is especially useful if:

--   You need to access the WebUI through the ports 80/443 but you already host a website.
+-   You need to access the GUI on port 80 or 443 but you already host a website on the same device.
 -   You want to share SSL certificates with an existing site.
 -   You want to share authentification with an existing setup.